madhurima-sudo/ODT-2026-Pirate-treasure-hunt-/README.md

 What changed after the CAD, animation, or simulation stage?

 **Response:**
 `[After initial testing and prototyping, several changes were made to improve stability and functionality.
 The positioning of servo motors was adjusted to ensure proper movement, and additional support elements were added inside the treasure box to maintain balance.
-The circuit setup was divided into two systems with a buck converter used for the later stages to provide stable power.
+The circuit setup was divided into two systems with a buck converter used for the later stages to provide stable power as 2 servo motors and an RFID card reader were operating on the same breadboard.
 The placement of sensors and components was also refined to improve accuracy and user interaction.]`

 ---